Salmonellosis: Elsewhere

 In March 2007, around 150 people were diagnosed with salmonellosis after eating tainted food at a governor's reception in Krasnoyarsk, Russia.
 Over 1,500 people attended the ball on March 1 and fell ill as a consequence of ingesting Salmonella-tainted sandwiches.

 In Singapore about 150 people fell sick after eating Salmonella-tainted chocolate cake produced by a major bakery chain in December 2007.

 South Africa reported contamination of its poultry carcasses by Salmonella.
 Egypt showed that Salmonella was predominant in poultry along with other non-typhoid strains.
 In Indonesia, the isolation of Salmonella Typhi was the main focus, while other serovars were also included from poultry.
 In India, Salmonella was predominant in poultry.
 Romania reported Salmonella serovars in poultry that affect humans.

 History

 Both salmonellosis and the microorganism genus Salmonella derive their names from a modern Latin coining after Daniel E. Salmon (1850–1914), an American veterinary surgeon.
 He had help from Theobald Smith, and together they found the bacterium in pigs.

 Salmonella enterica was possibly the cause of the 1576 cocliztli epidemic in New Spain.

 Four-inch regulation

 The "Four-inch regulation" or "Four-inch law" is a colloquial name for a regulation issued by the U.S. FDA in 1975, restricting the sale of turtles with a carapace length less than four inches (10 cm).

 The regulation was introduced, according to the FDA, "because of the public health impact of turtle-associated salmonellosis".
 Cases had been reported of young children placing small turtles in their mouths, which led to the size-based restriction.

-FSSAI regulation

-The FSSAI has been established under the Food Safety and Standards Act, 2006, which is a consolidating statute related to food safety and regulation in India.
-FSSAI is responsible for protecting and promoting public health through the regulation and supervision of food safety.

-The major importance of the FSSAI License is that it ensures that the food is verified chemically and hence is safe to consume.
-'Health before wealth' is a common quote as well as fact.
-Therefore, anything related directly to health is a matter of great sensitivity.